Born: 1878; Died: 1947; Married: 1.Lily McFeeters 2.Helena Blewitt

 [Reconstructed register of Marriages St Stephen's Presbyterian Church Queanbeyan].

-The land he selected around 1859 was 'Red Hill' (later called 'Gungaderra'), on the Wells Station Road.
-John Winter added to 'Red Hill' until he eventually owned nearly 1,000 acres.
+Around 1859 John Winter selected 'Red Hill' (later called 'Gungaderra'), situated on the Wells Station Road.
+John added to 'Red Hill' until he eventually owned approximately 1,000 acres.
 In Yemen's Directory of landholders of NSW for 1900, John Winter of 'Red Hill' is recorded as growing wheat, maize, oats and potatoes.
-He died in 1928.

 'The late Mr. John Winter, who died recently aged 96 years, was an old Canberra identity.
 He came there in 1855 to work for the late George Campbell, of Duntroon.
 After working there for some time he and his brother William (who had just arrived from England) carried their swags to Armidale.